-Southeast Cornwall, in particular, is surprisingly well provided with generously-sized Perpendicular churches and Pevsner’s scanty volume for the county (in The Buildings of England series) hardly awards them commensurate coverage.
-They do have two faults, admittedly, for many of them are very similar, and being generally made of local, hard grey slate, much of their carved detail lacks fine definition.
-However, this was the result, of course, of local geology and conditions, and insofar as Britain’s hugely varied structure and scenery has been largely responsible for the richness of its built environment also, it can hardly be a matter for complaint.
+Southeast Cornwall, in particular, is surprisingly well provided with generously-sized Perpendicular churches and Pevsnerís scanty volume for the county (in The Buildings of England series) hardly awards them commensurate coverage.
+They do have two faults, admittedly, for many of them are very similar, and being generally made of local, hard grey granite, much of their carved detail lacks fine definition.
+However, this was the result, of course, of local geology and conditions, and insofar as Britainís hugely varied structure and scenery has contributed overall, so much to the richness of its built environment, it can hardly be a matter for complaint.

-St. Ildierna is another Cornish saint of whom nothing is known, and the church which is dedicated to him (shown left, from the southeast) is composed of an aisled nave and chancel, a W. tower and S. porch.
+St. Ildierna is another Cornish saint of whom nothing is known, and the church here dedicated to him is composed of an aisled nave and chancel, a W. tower and S. porch.
 The aisles and continuing chapels are independently-gabled, and like the nave and the chancel, devoid of structural division.
-The N. aisle extends westwards only half the distance of the nave, to terminate, in Pevsner’s opinion, at the west wall of a former transept.
+The N. aisle extends westwards only half the distance of the nave, to terminate, in Pevsnerís opinion (The Buildings of England: Cornwall, New Haven & London, Yale University Press, 1970, p.
+93) at the west wall of a former transept.

 Windows are Perpendicular in all parts of the building, though it is often difficult to tell what has been restored or renewed.
-The three-light S. windows have alternate and supermullioned tracery in turn, but the E. windows of both aisles are four-light with subarcuation of the lights in pairs and through-reticulation rising from the apices of the central lights.
-The chancel E. window (right) is five-light with outer lights subarcuated in pairs, and an inner light separated by strong mullions, enclosing two tiers of reticulation units separated by a castellated supertransom.
+The three-light S. windows have alternate and supermullioned tracery in turn (as seen in the photograph above left), but the E. windows of both aisles are four-light with subarcuation of the lights in pairs and through-reticulation rising from the apices of the central lights.
+The chancel E. window (above right) is five-light with outer lights subarcuated in pairs, and an inner light separated by strong mullions, enclosing two tiers of subreticulation units separated by a castellated supertransom.
 The tower so closely resembles that at neighbouring Pelynt, it seems very likely they are by the same hand.
-Both rise in three stages to battlements and rather oddly swollen pinnacles (although at Lansallos, these have been restored more than once), both are supported by diagonal buttresses, and both have three-light bell-openings with alternate tracery and a two-centred W. doorway with small traceried spandrels beneath a label.
+Both rise in three stages to battlements and rather oddly swollen pinnacles (although at Lansallos, these have been restored more than once), both are supported by diagonal buttresses, and both have three-light bell-openings with alternate tracery and a two-centred W. doorway with small traceried spandrels beneath a label (a rectangular dripstone).
 In the present case, the tower arch to the nave is formed of two wave-moulded orders which die into the jambs.

-St. Ildierna’s is graced with a fine nave and chancel wagon roof (illustrated below right, from the west), with nicely carved wall plates, ribs and bosses.
+St. Ildiernaís is graced with a fine nave and chancel wagon roof (illustrated above right, viewed from the west), with nicely carved wall plates, ribs and bosses.
 The S. aisle roof is old but simpler and the N. aisle roof is modern.
 However, the wagon roof to the porch is essentially mediaeval, formed of little arched braces linking the wall plates to a collar purlin.